 For the reasons mentioned above, the Two Oceans Aquarium has chosen to play a role in marine education and conservation.
 More than a third of all shark species are at risk of extinction.
 But we will not be able to save these majestic creatures from dying out if people never get the opportunity to see them with their own eyes.

-Moreover, we consider the sharks on display at the Aquarium to be ambassadors for their species, playing a vital role for the wellbeing of their entire population.
+Moreover, we consider the sharks on display at the Aquarium to be ambassadors for their species, playing a vital role in the well-being of their entire population.
 They spend a few years with us, educating the public and being cared for, and then we release them back into the ocean.

-Which types of sharks can I see at the Two Oceans Aquarium?
+Kinds of sharks at the Two Oceans Aquarium

-Next, we adminster a small anaesthetic to keep the shark calm while it is transported by truck to an appropriate release spot along the coast.
-We then release the shark from our boat, ensuring it safely swims away unharmed.
-Watch that happen here:
+Next, we administer a small anaesthetic to keep the shark calm while it is transported by truck to an appropriate release spot along the coast.
+We then release the shark from our boat, ensuring it safely swims away unharmed

 Special receivers, designed to listen out for the "ping" sound emitted by shark tags, are dotted along the coast.
 Every time a tagged shark swims past, we can log that information.
 Over time, we are building up a richer knowledge base about sharks, including their migratory patterns, their age, their breeding habits and other details.
 The more we know about them, the better we can protect the species.